d-hawkins/lattice_certuspro_nx_evn/designs/blinky_gry/README.md

    Click on the "Query" tab, add the LEDs to the analysis, change the temperature to 0C, and click "Search".
    This displays the worst-case timing slack.
 The 85C timing has higher setup slack, but the same hold slack (as the GUI does not update the hold timing).
    Click on the worst-case setup or hold path to see the clock and data delays.
-   The timing should match the comments in the SDC file.
+   The timing should match the comments in the parameters.tcl file.

 5. Program the board.
    Power-up and connect to the USB interface on the CertusPro-NX Evaluation Board.